The Mandalorian: Why Does Moff Gideon Want Baby Yoda?

-In the alternate Legends canon (consisting of materials spun off from the original trilogy but rendered non-canon after Disney's acquisition of the franchise), there's technology that allows for infusions from someone with a high midi-chlorian count to heal someone who's on the brink of death.
-While that hasn't been touched on yet in the main, current canon, it's certainly possible that this is the reason Gideon is after Grogu: to get a "transfusion" that will save his life or the life of some other Imperial figure.
+In the alternate "Legends" canon (consisting of materials spun off from the original trilogy but rendered noncanon after Disney's acquisition of the franchise), there's a technology that allows for infusions from someone with a high midi-chlorian count to heal someone who's on the brink of death.
+While that hasn't been touched on yet in the main, current canon, it's certainly possible that this is at least part of the reason Gideon is after Grogu: to get a "transfusion" that will save his life or the life of some other Imperial figure.

-The alternate explanation is an even scarier thought: Gideon is trying to artificially turn himself into a Jedi, or, more accurately, a Sith lord.
-He's already acquired a lightsaber, carrying around the legendary Mandalorian Darksaber despite being neither a Jedi nor a Mandalorian, and there's been no explanation yet as to why that's the weapon he chose.
 Lightsabers aren't exactly a common weapon, and they're known as a weapon used almost exclusively by Force users, so it's definitely odd that a "normal" guy, even a powerful Imperial officer, would wield one without a good reason.
-Pair that with his obsession with capturing Grogu as a midi-chlorian "donor," and it's very possible that he's hoping to transfer the Child's Force abilities to himself and become a full-fledged Sith to restore the Dark Side and the Empire in the aftermath of Darth Vader and Emperor Palpatine's deaths.
-It could be a while before we find out exactly what he's up to, but it's definitely something that will have major consequences.
+Pair that with his obsession with capturing Grogu as a midi-chlorian "donor," and it's very possible that he's hoping to transfer Baby Yoda's Force abilities to himself and become a full-fledged Sith to restore the Dark Side and the Empire in the aftermath of Darth Vader and Emperor Palpatine's deaths.
+We don't know his exact plans, but surely they're coming in season three — and a reunited Din and Grogu will have to stop him.

 "The Mandalorian" season three premieres on March 3.